Medical examiner rules Epstein death a suicide by hanging

-NEW YORK (AP) — The New York City medical examiner on Friday ruled Jeffrey Epstein’s death a suicide, confirming after nearly a week of speculation that the financier hanged himself in his jail cell.
+NEW YORK (AP) — New York City’s medical examiner ruled Jeffrey Epstein’s death a suicide Friday, confirming after nearly a week of speculation that the financier faced with sex trafficking charges hanged himself in his jail cell.

 Epstein, 66, was found dead at the Metropolitan Correctional Center on Aug.
-10, touching off outrage that such a high-profile prisoner could have gone unwatched.
+10, touching off outrage that such a high-profile prisoner could have gone unwatched at the Manhattan federal lockup where infamous inmates Mexican drug lord Joaquin “El Chapo” Guzman and Wall Street swindler Bernard Madoff came and went without incident.

 Chief Medical Examiner Dr. Barbara Sampson said in a statement that she made the suicide determination “after careful review of all investigative information, including complete autopsy findings.”

+Epstein’s lawyers said they were “not satisfied” with Sampson’s conclusions and that they would conduct their own investigation, including seeking to obtain any video of the area around Epstein’s cell from the time leading to his death.

+Epstein, arrested July 6 and jailed since, was found dead with a bedsheet around his neck less than 24 hours after more than 2,000 pages of documents were made public from a since-settled lawsuit against an ex-girlfriend alleged to be his aide-de-camp.
+The documents included graphic allegations against Epstein and a 2016 deposition in which he refused to answer questions to avoid incriminating himself.

-At the time of Epstein’s death, the Bureau of Prisons said he had apparently killed himself, but that did not squelch conspiracy theories .
+At the time of Epstein’s death, the Bureau of Prisons said he had apparently killed himself.
+But that did not squelch conspiracy theories , including one retweeted by President Donald Trump that speculated Epstein was murdered.

-One of Epstein’s lawyers, Marc Fernich, declined to comment.
-An office telephone number for Dr. Michael Baden, the pathologist hired by Epstein’s representatives to observe the autopsy, rang unanswered.

-Epstein, who was charged with sexually abusing numerous underage girls over several years, had been placed on suicide watch last month after he was found on his cell floor July 23 with bruises on his neck.

-But multiple people familiar with operations at the jail say he was taken off the watch after about a week and put back in a high-security housing unit where he was less closely monitored, but still supposed to be checked on every 30 minutes.

-“Let me assure you that this case will continue on against anyone who was complicit,” Barr said.
-“The victims deserve justice, and they will get it.”
+What emerged in the days that followed, however, was not evidence of a sinister plot, but early signs that prison staff failed to properly secure and monitor a prisoner, leading to ferocious criticism by everyone from Attorney General William Barr to Epstein’s lawyers.

-Jail guards on duty the night of Epstein’s death are suspected of falsifying log entries to show they were checking on inmates every half hour as required, according to several people familiar with the matter.
+Jail guards on Epstein’s unit failed to check on him every half hour, as required, and are suspected of falsifying log entries to show they had, according to several people familiar with the matter.
 Both were working overtime because of staffing shortages, the people said.
 They spoke on condition of anonymity because they lacked authorization to publicly discuss the investigation.

+Epstein, who was charged with sexually abusing numerous underage girls over several years, had been placed on suicide watch last month after he was found on his cell floor July 23 with bruises on his neck.

+Multiple people familiar with operations at the jail say Epstein was taken off the watch after about a week and put back in a high-security housing unit where he was less closely monitored, but still supposed to be checked on every 30 minutes.

+Authorities are most likely turning their attention to the team of recruiters and employees who, according to police reports, knew about Epstein’s penchant for underage girls and lined up victims for him.

+The Associated Press reviewed hundreds of pages of police reports , FBI records and court documents that show Epstein relied on an entire staff of associates to arrange massages that led to sex acts.

-Some people, including jail staff members who are believed to have information pertinent to the probe into Epstein’s death, have not cooperated with federal investigators and have not yet been interviewed by the FBI, a Justice Department official told The Associated Press.
+Meanwhile, the investigation into Epstein’s death is being hampered because some people, including jail staff members who are believed to have information pertinent to the probe, aren’t cooperating and have not yet been interviewed by the FBI, according to a Justice Department official.

 The official said the FBI has repeatedly sought interviews with staff members but those interviews are being delayed by union representatives.
 The official was not authorized to discuss the investigation publicly and spoke to the AP on condition of anonymity.